 Critical legal studies: Legal movement that challenged liberalism from the Left, denying that law was neutral, that every case had a single correct answer, and that rights were of vital importance

-Critical race theory – Ricardo Delgado and Jean Stefancic.
+Critical race theory is a movement, theory and a book, the classic Ricardo Delgado and Jean Stefancic.
 2001.
 Critical Race Theory: An Introduction.
 New York University Press.

 Critique of rights: Critical legal studies position that rights are alienating, ephemeral, and much less useful than most people think